ElNeoX-dev/UBER-IF/Files/UserManual.md

 ## Running the application

-To run the application, the user only has to build the .jar directory by entering the command: ./gradlew clean shadowJar Then, enter the following command: java -jar build/libs/UBER-IF-1.0-SNAPSHOT-all.jar
+To run the application, the user only has to build the .jar directory by entering the command: ./gradlew clean shadowJar Then, enter the following command to execute the .jar: java -jar build/libs/UBER-IF-1.0-SNAPSHOT-all.jar

 **ATTENTION: YOU WILL NEED JAVA 19 FOR THIS APPLICATION**